alexgshijan/rev_notes/Revision Notes/Maths/4.2 - Statistical Distribution/Normal Distribution.md

 - Since this method uses continuous data, there is no need to change numbers between 'greater than' and 'greater than or equal to'

 *You're not required to use the formula for this.*

+*If the data peaks too high in the centre and isn't high enough for outer values, increase the variance*